 Drinking water before meals may also lead to reduced calorie intake, especially for middle-aged and older people (20, 21).

-Fortunately, people are realizing that coffee is a healthy beverage that is loaded with antioxidants and other beneficial compounds.
+Coffee is loaded with antioxidants and other beneficial compounds.

 Coffee drinking may support weight loss by increasing energy levels and the amount of calories you burn (24, 25, 26).